 In 2003 insurance premiums paid by all health care professionals (dentists, anesthesiologists, etc.) came to $11 billion.
 Americans spent $1.5 trillion on health care that year. $11 billion is less than 1% of $1.5 trillion (from pages 1-14 in this book).
 How is something that comprises less than 1% of the total cost driving up costs enough to warrant passing legistlation preventing injured citizens from having equal access to court?

-Whatever you might believe about the financial aspects of the debate, is it right to deny people their rights because giving them their rights might be expensive?
+Whatever you believe about the financial aspects of the issue, is it right to deny people their rights because giving them their rights might be expensive?

-Something that is normal for people, and that has been well studied in psychology circles, is the fact that human beings overestimate their own grievances and underestimate those of others.
-Doing that has been refined to an art in medicine.
+People overestimate their own grievances and underestimate those of others.
+This has been well studied in psychological circles.
+Doing it has been refined to an art in medicine.
 Take, for instance, their belief that they and only they, need liability limitations.
+If you want to see someone in medicine look baffled, tell them that patients need liability limitations more than health care professionals do.
 They even imagine, and say, that their having liability limitations is better for patients.